The goals of this chapter are to:

 Below are 5 topographic profiles showing different plate boundary configurations.
 A topographic profile is a graph that shows elevation changes as you walk from one point on the earth to another.
 These are all made with vertical exaggeration (length/elevation) of 50:1.
 This overemphasizes the changes in topography.
 In all of these profiles, the 0 value on the vertical axis is at sea level.

-- For the topographic profiles in Table 1.5 below, identify what type of plate boundary is being shown using the names from Figure 1.1.
+- For the topographic profiles in Table 1.4, identify what types of plate boundaries shown using the names from Figure 1.1.
 Pay close attention to the y-axis.

 - On each profile draw the location of the boundary between the two plates.
 You can express this as a single line.